Lantana 'Lucky® Lavender'

 Why We Like It (Our Trials)

-We especially appreciate its color versatility.
-The lavender tones pair beautifully with yellows, whites, silvers, blues, and ornamental grasses, and it consistently attracts butterflies and bees throughout the season.
+We especially appreciate its design versatility.
+The lavender tones pair effortlessly with yellows, whites, silvers, blues, and ornamental grasses, making it easy to integrate into a wide range of planting schemes.
+Butterflies and bees visit consistently throughout the season, adding pollinator value to its refined appearance.